bblfsh/documentation/driver/transform-dsl.md

 )
 ```

-Note that `Each` requires a named variable to store theelements.
+Note that `Each` requires a named variable to store the elements.
 This also means that `Each` should always be on both sides of a mapping.

 `Each` allows an array to be empty or nil.